 Code language: JavaScript (javascript)

-The following subsetting example shows how to filter the dataframe with multiple criteria.
+The following subsetting example demonstrates how to filter a dataframe using multiple criteria.
 In this case, we select observations from df

 where sex is male and iq is greater than 80.
 The